My Story in Science: The journey to the development of the vaccine that changed the world

 Leading Teams To Do Great Things

-Dr. Kizzmekia Corbett led a team of scientists at the NIH in the development of the vaccine that changed the world.
+Dr. Kizzmekia Corbett-Helaire led a team of scientists at the NIH in the development of the vaccine that changed the world.
 Under enormous pressure she and her team accomplished a timely goal that saved lives, re-opened global economies, and brought the world together again.
-In this talk, Dr. Corbett discusses how teams can ignite around a shared purpose, overcome setbacks, and achieve monumental goals.
+In this talk, Dr. Corbett-Helaire discusses how teams can ignite around a shared purpose, overcome setbacks, and achieve monumental goals.

 Dream Big, Do the Work, and Make a Difference

-As a scientist whose research changed the world, Dr. Corbett inspires us to dream big.
+As a scientist whose research changed the world, Dr. Corbett-Helaire inspires us to dream big.
 In sharing her story, she inspires us to do the work, set important goals, and answer the call when the need or opportunity arises.
-Dr. Corbett electrifies every room with her optimistic message about how each of us can apply the fullness of ourselves to live a life with purpose.
+Dr. Corbett-Helaire electrifies every room with her optimistic message about how each of us can apply the fullness of ourselves to live a life with purpose.

-Success Story: Dr. Kizzmekia Corbett received a resounding rave review for her fireside chat with Deloitte
+Dr. Kizzmekia Corbett-Helaire received a resounding rave review for her fireside chat with Deloitte

-Kizzmekia S. Corbett on Teamwork, Resilience & Leadership
+Kizzmekia S. Corbett-Helaire on Teamwork, Resilience & Leadership

-Invite Dr. Corbett to your next event to electrify and inspire your audience to dream big, do the work, and make a difference.
+Invite Dr. Corbett-Helaire to your next event to electrify and inspire your audience to dream big, do the work, and make a difference.

-Years before most of the world had heard of the COVID-19 pandemic, DR. KIZZMEKIA S. CORBETT was studying coronavirus biology and vaccine development, and her research was central to the development of the Moderna mRNA vaccine and the Eli Lilly therapeutic monoclonal antibody, both of which were first to enter clinical trials in the world.
+DR. KIZZMEKIA S. CORBETT-HELAIRE was studying vaccine development.
+Her research was central to the development of the Moderna mRNA vaccine and the Eli Lilly therapeutic monoclonal antibody, both of which were first to enter clinical trials in the world.
 As a result, her work is having a substantial impact on ending the worst respiratory-disease pandemic in more than 100 years.
-She is now an assistant professor in the Department of Immunology and Infectious Diseases at Harvard and named to the 2021 TIME 100 NEXT list, and her work extends beyond the rapid development of COVID-19 vaccines to the outlook of this pandemic and future viral pandemics.
+She is now an assistant professor in the Department of Immunology and Infectious Diseases at Harvard and named to the 2021 TIME 100 NEXT list, and her work extends beyond the rapid development of vaccines.

-Dr. Corbett electrifies every event and her stories inspire everyone to dream big, do the work, and step up when the world calls.
+Dr. Corbett-Helaire electrifies every event and her stories inspire everyone to dream big, do the work, and step up when the world calls.